mhtchoudhary3/locationPointer/README.md

 # locationPointer

-This library is playground on the Google map APIs.
+This library serves as a playground for utilizing Google Maps APIs.

 # How to run
 ```